zyairelai/futures-hero/README.md

 ```

 ## 3. Before Running......
-Make sure you go to `config.py`, read the comments and adjust your risk level!
+Make sure you go to `config.py`, read the comments and adjust your `RISK LEVEL` !
 The script is mainly focusing on `BTC/USDT` and `ETH/USDT` movement pattern.
 If you'd like to test with other pairs, you can tweak around with `config.py`.